Time is tricky.

 #1.
 “Time waits for no one!”

-People say this all the time with the intention of putting a spirit of fear in you to settle for peanuts, in order to reach those life “milestones” that you supposedly should reach by a certain time, instead of waiting for the thing that you actually are looking for.
+People say this all the time with the intention of putting a spirit of fear in you to settle, in order to reach those life “milestones” that you are apparently supposed to reach in life.

 Why would I waste my time with things and people who don’t put a smile on my face and warmth in my heart?
 Why would I settle into a job that I’m not excited about saying that I do for a living?
 Time may not wait for anybody but happiness is more than relative.
 You can’t force yourself to be happy when you settle all around.